Chocolate Fudge Sauce

 Whisk in:

-Simmer gently again 5-15 minutes.
+Simmer gently 5-15 minutes or so.
 It will thicken when it is done.
 Taste for it to become smooth and creamy.

 *Adding a whole can of coconut cream, made a creamy warm chocolate BUT on ice cream the coconut clumped up and made it gritty.